hussrepo/CryptoDash/README.md

 # CryptoDash

 CryptoDash is a React-based web application that provides real-time cryptocurrency price tracking and visualization.
-The app, titled "Crypto Tracker", fetches data from the CoinGecko API and displays it in an interactive and visually appealing format using Material-UI and Recharts.
+The app fetches data from the CoinGecko API and displays it in an interactive and visually appealing format using Material-UI and Recharts.

 ## Features